roman-milk/roman-milk.github.io/housebuying-boogie.md

  Jesus!
 Where was she getting it from?
 My wife was talking like a complete slut.
 She was nearly begging the man to fuck her senseless.
 I'd seen her in a state of high arousal before; of course I had, but this...
 It must be the situation and because I was so turned on too.
 My God, the whole thing was just so unbelievably sexy...

  I was past the point of no return by now myself.
 I didn't care what was going on in that room.
 I didn't care that my beautiful wife was offering herself to this man for his pleasure.
 I wanted to fuck her too, and I pulled my own not inconsiderable erection from my trousers.
 I stroked myself and watched the debauched spectacle of my wife sucking the thick black/purple pole of Richard's cock.
-Report_Story #2